You can use your existing document files — such as PDFs, Word documents, Excel sheets, and Powerpoint decks – and distribute them to employees.

 Attachment Download Metrics

-Metrics on attachment download history can be viewed in the Campaign Performance [New Studio Campaigns] report.
-The Campaign Performance [New Studio Campaigns] report displays the number of unique attachment downloads for the selected campaign period.
+Metrics on attachment download history can be viewed in the Campaign Performance report.
+The Campaign Performance report displays the number of unique users who downloaded an attachment for the selected campaign period.

 Supported File Types